Interactive planning-Water games

 Faucet game

-(Open game - Faucet) Print, laminate, cut out, and hang the faucet on the wall.
-Give each child one laminated droplet of water.
-Blindfold children one at a time.
-Have them attempt to stick their droplet of water as close as possible to the faucet.
+(Open game faucet-Water games) Print, laminate, cut out, and glue the faucet on a wall.
+Give each child a laminated drop of water.
+Blindfold one child at a time and encourage them to try to press their drop of water as close to the faucet as possible.
+The winner is the child whose drop of water is pressed closest to the faucet.

 MORAL AND SOCIAL ACTIVITIES